Hyyeve/stardraw/README.md

 In future I would like to implement a Vulkan backend (some initial work on that has been done by a friend, but it's non-usable currently), and potentially other APIs.

+See sources/stardraw-demo/main.cpp for an overview of stardraw's current API.